B33GJu1ce/pfda-final_project-lab-user-interact-art-generation-B33GJu1ce/src/README.md

 - User interface for adjusting parameters such as color, shape, size, and complexity.
 - Visualization of the generated artwork.
-- Option to save or export the artwork in different formats.

 ## Installation